rust-lang/book/nostarch/chapter19.md

 ### Creating Type Synonyms with Type Aliases

-Along with the newtype pattern, Rust provides the ability to declare a *type alias* to give an existing type another name.
+Rust provides the ability to declare a *type alias* to give an existing type another name.
 For this we use the `type` keyword.
 For example, we can create the alias `Kilometers` to `i32` like so:

 ```
 type Kilometers = i32;